 c) polyurethane-acrylic varnishes - their properties depend on the proportion of both components.
 Varnishes containing more polyurethane in composition are characterized by higher hardness.
 Polyurethane-acrylic varnishes exist in one or two-component form.
 They can also contain a number of hardeners that improve their mechanical strength and abrasion resistance.
 Unfortunately, it also increases their toxicity.

 Modern waterborne paints contain a variety of different components.
 Therefore, it is particularly important to mix them thoroughly in order to ensure proper consistency and stability of the paint.
 Exactly for this purpose dispersing agents are used.
 In addition to providing the appropriate performance properties of the paint, they also give it the desired colour saturation and ensure adequate pigmentation.
 Rodys series products are highly effective dispersants used in paints containing water as a solvent.
 Ideally suited for aqueous dispersions of dyes, organic and inorganic pigments as well as reinforcing pigments.
 Optimum results can be observed when using pigment pastes based on iron oxides.
 Thanks to the effective prevention of agglomeration of pigment particles, the final product is perfectly coloured.
 In addition, Rodys series products reduce the viscosity of suspensions in dispersions with high solids content.
 This range of products is used for the processes of varnishing textiles, rubber, bitumen and concrete.
 Another dispersing agent that provides excellent stabilization of white waterborne paints is Tensol DDM.
 It has very good dispersing properties against titanium white and mineral fillers.
-Thanks to usage of Tensol DDM, high compatibility of pigments in paint products is obtained.
+Thanks to the usage of Tensol DDM, high compatibility of pigments in paint products is obtained.